Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

 \subsubsection{Equivariant intersection}

 Equivariant intersection is a basic language for describing $\mu$K-stability and our $\mu$-entropy of test configurations.
 It also brings us transparent understanding on some known results in K-stability (cf. \cite{Ino3, Leg}).
 The idea of using localization can be traced back to Futaki \cite{Fut}, although we apply localization in a slightly different way from his original work.
 We briefly explain the concept below.
-We refer \cite{EG1, GS, GGK} and the appendix of \cite{Ino3} for more information.
+We refer to \cite{EG1, GS, GGK} and \cite{Ino3} for further information.